OSU's new hazelnuts resist the tree-killing eastern filbert blight fungus

 Cultivars also test well with millers and bakers

-Oregon wheat growers depend on new cultivars to improve yields and fight crop diseases.
-So for more than a century, Oregon State University's wheat breeders have been at work.
+Oregon wheat growers depend on new varieties to improve yields and fight crop diseases.
+So for more than a century, OSU's wheat breeders have been at work.
 They've developed dozens of varieties adapted to Oregon's diverse growing conditions.

-Sources: OSU wheat breeder Bob Zemetra; USDA's National Agricultural Statistics Service.
+Sources: OSU wheat breeder Bob Zemetra; USDA's 2010 wheat varieties report; Oregon Wheat Commission

 New strategies save money and reduce children’s exposure to pesticides

-Sources: National Coalition Against the Misuse of Pesticides; 2010 report by Oregon Asthma Program; Tim Stock, IPM education specialist with OSU Extension.
+Sources: National Coalition Against the Misuse of Pesticides; 2013 report The Burden of Asthma in Oregon; Tim Stock, IPM education specialist with OSU Extension.

 OSU's Oregon Wine Research Institute addresses industry's needs

 Oregon's wine industry is based on producing premium-quality wines, not mass quantities.
 If wineries want to compete with premium regions around the world, they know that research is necessary to keep them on the cutting edge.

 They're getting help from scientists at OSU's Oregon Wine Research Institute.
 OSU vine expert Patty Skinkis is pursuing a 10-year, statewide study at 16 vineyards to see how pruning grape clusters affects the quality of Pinot noir wine.
 She's also measuring photosynthesis, soil moisture and nutrients to understand how vineyard management impacts the resulting wine.
 In a study she conducted on cover crops, she found that grapes from vines surrounded by grass-covered alleyways scored the highest in terms of phenolics, which affect how wine feels in the mouth, and anthocyanins, which are pigments that produce a more intense red — a desirable trait in Oregon’s famous Pinot noir and many other red wines.